Sir Lawrence Dundas, 1st Baronet

-Sir Lawrence Dundas, 1st Baronet (c.
-1710 – 21 September 1781) was a Scottish businessman, landowner and politician.
+Sir Lawrence Dundas, 1st Baronet (22 October 1712 – 21 September 1781) was a British merchant and Whig politician.

 Life

 He was the son of Thomas Dundas and Bethia Baillie.
-He made his first fortune as Commissary General: supplying goods to the British Army during their campaigns against the Jacobites and in Flanders during the Seven Years' War, 1756-1763.
-He subsequently branched out into banking, property (he developed Grangemouth in 1777) and was a major backer of the Forth and Clyde Canal which happened to run through his estate, centred on Kerse House, near Falkirk.
+He made his first fortune as Commissary General: supplying goods to the British Army during the Jacobite rising of 1745 and the Seven Years' War.
+Dundas subsequently branched out into banking, property (he developed Grangemouth in 1777) and was a major backer of the Forth and Clyde Canal which happened to run through his estate, centred on Kerse House, near Falkirk.
 He left his son an inheritance worth £900,000.
 Sir Lawrence was also a man of taste, elected a member of the Society of Dilettanti in 1750.

 He bought the Aske Estate, near Richmond in North Yorkshire in 1763 from Lord Holderness for £45,000 and proceeded to enlarge and remodel it in Palladian taste by the premier Yorkshire architect, John Carr, who also designed new stables.
+Dundas also acquired ownership over two slave plantations in the British West Indies, one in Dominica and one in Grenada.

-In 1768 he acquired a tavern "Peace and Plenty" on the land destined to become Edinburgh's New Town.
+In 1768, he acquired a tavern "Peace and Plenty" on the land destined to become Edinburgh's New Town.
 This was shown on James Craig's plan as a potential site for a church, but Dundas's wealth and ownership of the site allowed him to design his own mansion here, somewhat off the grid of the New Town.
 This house, now Dundas House in St. Andrew Square, was designed by Sir William Chambers, became the headquarters of the Royal Bank of Scotland in 1825.
 The facade and later 1857 ceiling feature on the current designs of the banknotes issued by the Royal Bank.